DiagnosticsMonkey/Tool-Ponder_Pico2/docs/features.md

 1. USR - This is a user controllable LED, nominally used to indicate when the MCU has booted into user code
 1. USB - This LED is tied to VBUS on the USB connector to indicate presence of power.
-1. 3v3 - This is tied to the 3v3 line to indicate that the LDO is functional.
+1. 3v3 - This is tied to the 3v3 line from the Pico to indicate that the LDO is functional.

 ### Buttons